xandor-io/angular-material-sidemenu/README.md

  - `md-svg-icon` - To use external svg icons
  - `md-heading` - The title of the section
  - `md-arrow` - An optional boolean to show an indicator arrow
+ - `visible` - An optional boolean to defined the initial menu status is opened or closed.
+Default is false

 * `<md-sidemenu-button>`